eclipse-zenoh/zenoh-python/examples/README.md

 ### z_sub

    Registers a subscriber with a selector.
-   The subscriber will be notified of each write made on any path matching the selector, and will print this notification.
+   The subscriber will be notified of each put made on any path matching the selector, and will print this notification.

    Typical usage: